-I can quite happily confirm that this was absolutely the easiest World Book Day costume ever!!.
-For the weeks previously 8 year old T has been telling everyone he was going as Flying Fergus, and didn’t need any help.
+I can quite happily confirm that having done this last year, it was absolutely the easiest World Book Day costume ever!!.
+For the weeks previously 8 year old T has been telling everyone he was going as Flying Fergus, and he was going to make this own costume.
 True to his word, he went upstairs after breakfast and reappeared minutes later in his full cycling kit, clutching his Flying Fergus books.

 No face paints, not a stitch of sewing, no crafting parts of costumes from yoghurt tops (last years Biggles outfit that Chris made!).
 The hardest part was to choose which of the books he was taking in to show the class.